Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Introduction

 \end{itemize}

 With these contributions, this work aims to foster the development of more robust and trustworthy ML models for bearing fault diagnosis, ensuring their performance more closely reflects their capabilities in real-world industrial settings.
-The source code for this paper can be found at \url{https://github.com/gama-ufsc/bearing-data-leakage}.
+The source code for this paper can be found at \href{https://github.com/gama-ufsc/bearing-data-leakage}{github.com/gama-ufsc/bearing-data-leakage}.